-Figure 2.28: Logic diagram of the first-level trigger.
+Figure 22: Logic diagram of the first-level trigger.

-The events selected by the first-level trigger contained protons produced via the (K^-, p) reaction as the major background.
-The K^+ mesons were distinguished from protons with the so-called "mass trigger" using TDC information.
-The hit positions of CH and FTOF were encoded and stored in the FI/FO memory (Lecroy Data-Stack).
-The momentum information can be deduced from the bending angle given by the combination of the hits of CH and FTOF.
+CH and FTOF.
 The time-of-flight from T2 to FTOF was digitized with the fast encoding TDC system consisting of TAC's (Lecroy 4303) and ADC's (Lecroy 4400B FERA).
 The TDC value was examined for every momentum by checking with a pre-loaded table in the Memory-Lookup-Unit (Lecroy MLU).
 When the data was in the region corresponding to K^+ 's, the mass trigger was fired.
-Details about the mass trigger are described in Refs.[31, 48].
+Details about the mass trigger are described in Refs.[31, 41].
 Hits on the x or y plane of VH were required mainly in order to kill K_S^0 's produced via the $(K^-, \overline{K^0})$ reaction 3.
-Typical decision time of the mass trigger was 14 μ s, during which the BUSY signal was generated.
+Typical decision time of the mass trigger was generated.

-Figure 2.29 shows mass distributions of the scattered particle without and with the mass-trigger.
+Figure 23 shows mass distributions of the scattered particle without and with the mass-trigger.
 With the mass-trigger, the proton contamination was reduced to 18%.